thxa/WepApp/README.md

 #  Video Project

-# How do i Running project
+# How do we Running project?
 `
 > sudo docker-compose up --build
 `

-# How do i Make Database
+# How do we Make Database?
 `
 > sudo docker-compose run web python3 api/manage.py makemigrations
 > sudo docker-compose run web python3 api/manage.py migrate
 `

-# How do i Remove project
+# How do we Remove project?
 `
 > sudo docker-compose down
 `